 Bottega Veneta (Italy)

 The balance between the letters in the logo is far from accidental; it reflects the brand’s commitment to a harmonious blend of functionality and artistic expression.
-This choice of logo design is a clear testament to Bottega Veneta’s commitment to excellence in every endeavor, be it handbag making or fashion design.
+This choice of logo design is a clear testament to Bottega Veneta’s commitment to excellence in every endeavor, whether handbag making or fashion design.

 Michael Kors (USA)